 Hogan Health Solutions

-Dr. Mike Hogan spent 25 years managing the mental health systems in Connecticut, Ohio, and New York and now works independently as a consultant and advisor on high-urgency mental health issues including suicide prevention.
-He chaired President George W. Bush’s New Freedom Commission on Mental Health, which recommended“forming a national level public-private partnership to advance…the National Strategy for Suicide Prevention and now serves on that body: the National Action Alliance for Suicide Prevention’s Executive Committee.
+Mike Hogan spent 25 years managing the mental health systems in Connecticut, Ohio, and New York and now works independently as a consultant and advisor on high-urgency mental health issues including suicide prevention.
+Dr. Hogan chaired President George W. Bush’s New Freedom Commission on Mental Health, which recommended “forming a national level public-private partnership to advance…the National Strategy for Suicide Prevention" and now serves on that body: the National Action Alliance for Suicide Prevention’s Executive Committee.
 He also served as the first behavioral health field representative on the board of The Joint Commission, and on the National Mental Health Advisory Committee for the NIMH.
-Mike co-chaired the Action Alliance’s Crisis Care and Clinical Care and Interventions Task Forces and works nationally to advance suicide prevention in health care (Zero Suicide) which emerged from the Clinical Care effort.
+Dr. Hogan co-chaired the Action Alliance’s Crisis Care and Clinical Care and Interventions Task Forces and works nationally to advance suicide prevention in health care (Zero Suicide) which emerged from the Clinical Care effort.